BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 BCG's exhibit-heavy cases require fast, accurate calculations on margins, growth rates, and percentages

-• Practice Casey-format questions (text and video)
+• Practice Casey-format questions if assigned (text and video)

 Volume with feedback is the only way to build case intuition in BCG's specific format